Aston Martin V8 Vantage (1977): Design

-The 1986–1989 580 'X-Pack' was a further upgrade, with Cosworth pistons and Nimrod racing-type heads producing 403 hp.
-A 'big bore' after-market option was also available from Works Service, with 50 mm carbs (instead of 48 mm) and straight-through exhaust system giving 432 hp (the same engine as fitted to the limited-edition V8 Zagato.
+The 1986–1989 580 'X-Pack' was a further upgrade, with Cosworth pistons and Nimrod racing-type heads producing 403 bhp.
+A 'big bore' after-market option was also available from Works Service, with 50 mm carbs (instead of 48 mm) and straight-through exhaust system, giving 432 bhp; this was the same engine as fitted to the limited-production V8 Zagato.
 16-inch wheels were also now fitted.
 If this wasn't enough, a 450 bhp 6.3-litre version was also available from Aston Martin, and independents offered a 7-litre version.

-304 Series 2 Vantage coupés were built – including 131 X-Packs – and 192 Volantes (in spite of only having been officially introduced in 1986, near the end of production).
+304 Series 2 Vantage coupés were built – including 137 X-Packs (including 6 "Cosmetic" X-packs) – and 192 Volantes (in spite of only having been officially introduced in 1986, near the end of production).

 Of the 'Cosmetic' Vantage (for the US Swiss and Japanese markets, with fuel injection instead of Weber carburettors), 14 Series 2 coupés and 56 Volantes were built.
-Cosmetic Vantages lacked the powerful Vantage engine but retained the Vantage name and most of its body alterations – though the lack of carburettors allowed a flattened hood.
-From 1980 they featured DOT-approved 5 mi/h safety bumpers front and rear.
-Most of these cars have since been retrofitted with full power, European spec engines.
+Cosmetic Vantages lacked the powerful Vantage engine but retained the Vantage name and most of its body alterations – though the lack of carburettors would allow for a flattened hood.
+From 1980, they and all federalized V8 Astons featured DOT-approved, safety bumpers front and rear.
+Most of these cars have since been retrofitted with full power, European spec engines and have typically had the safety bumpers replaced with the traditional, chromed units.
+Since the rear license plate had to be located above the bumper on these cars, the rear bodywork was altered to accommodate it; the sheetmetal is rarely changed on converted cars.
+The safety bumpers had significant negative impact not just on looks, but on handling as well, as they added around 100 lb at each of the car's extremities, causing a pendulum effect by increasing the moment of inertia.

 Although the full spec (carburettor) Vantage models were not imported into the US when new, they now qualify for entry under the DOT's 'Show and Display' rules in most US States.
-Federal requirements are also less strict for cars over 25 years old (as all Vantages now are).
+Federal requirements are also less strict for cars over 25 years old (as all Vantages have been since 2014).